Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 ~~~~~

 @subsubsection occt_fcug_2_2_5 Handle de-allocation
 Before you delete an object, you must ensure it is no longer  referenced.
 To reduce the programming load related to this management of object  life, the delete function in Open CASCADE Technology is secured by a **reference  counter** of classes manipulated by handle.
 A handle automatically deletes an object when it is no  longer referenced.
-Normally you never call the delete operator explicitly on  instances of subclasses of Standard_Transient.
+Normally you never call the delete operator explicitly on  instances of subclasses of *Standard_Transient*.

 When a new handle to the same object is created, the  reference counter is incremented.
 When the handle is destroyed, nullified, or  reassigned to another object, that counter is decremented.
 The object is  automatically deleted by the handle when reference counter becomes 0.

 The principle of allocation can be seen in the example  below.

 ~~~~~
 ...
 {
 Handle (TColStd_HSequenceOfInteger) H1 = new TColStd_HSequenceOfInteger;
   // H1 has one reference and corresponds to 48 bytes of  memory {
     Handle (TColStd_HSequenceOfInteger) H2;
     H2 = H1; // H1 has two references
     if (argc == 3) {
       Handle (TColStd_HSequenceOfInteger) H3;
       H3 = H1;
       // Here, H1 has three references
       ...
     }
     // Here, H1 has two references
   }
   // Here, H1 has 1 reference
 }
 // Here, H1 has no reference and the referred TColStd_HSequenceOfInteger object is deleted.
 ~~~~~